Dhiraj96k/design-pattern-using-python/README.md

          8       16      24      32      40      48      56      64      72      80
          9       18      27      36      45      54      63      72      81      90
          10      20      30      40      50      60      70      80      90      100

+-pattern2.p file when we insert insert any number it give back us only single digit of that i.e its we call addtion of number until becomes single digit
+          i/p=  33434556

+         output is : 6